Fast Facts / Economics and Demographics

 Economics and Demographics

-Coastal counties of the U.S. are home to over 128 million people, or almost 40 percent of the nation's total population, yet the coast accounts for less than 10 percent of the nation's land mass (excluding Alaska).1
+Coastal counties of the U.S. are home to 129 million people, or almost 40 percent of the nation's total population, yet the coast accounts for less than 10 percent of the nation's land mass (excluding Alaska).1

-Annually, coastal counties produce more than $9.5 trillion in goods and services, employ 58.3 million people, and pay $3.8 trillion in wages.3
+Annually, coastal counties produce $10 trillion in goods and services, employ 54.6 million people, and pay $4 trillion in wages.3

 Third in World GDP

-If the nation's coastal counties were an individual country, it would rank third in the world in gross domestic product, surpassed only by the United States and China.4
+If the nation's coastal counties were an individual country, it would rank third in the world in gross domestic product, surpassed only by the entirety of the United States and China.4

 Top Five Coastal Populations

-California tops the coastal populations chart with 26.7 million people living in coastal counties, followed by New York with 16 million, Florida with 15.8 million, New Jersey with 7.1 million, and Texas with 6.8 million.5
+California tops the coastal populations chart with 26.8 million people living in coastal counties, followed by Florida with 16.2 million, New York with 15.9 million, New Jersey with 7.2 million, and Texas with 6.9 million.1

-Approximately 461 people per square mile live in coastal counties (excluding Alaska), compared to the nation's population density of roughly 87 people per square mile.6
+Approximately 468 people per square mile live in coastal counties (excluding Alaska), compared to the nation's population density of roughly 113 people per square mile (excluding Alaska).1

 Vulnerable Populations